pschydlo/RLenv.directory/CONTRIBUTING.md

 Are you a frontend wizzard looking for a project to test the limits of client side processing?
 You have come to the right place!

-Due to the limits of static file hosting on Github all the data is stored in static JSON files in `site/data/envs.json` and then manipulated and searched through our React frontend.
+Due to the limits of static file hosting on Github all the data is stored in static JSON files under `site/data/envs.json` and then manipulated and searched through our React frontend.

-We are always looking for ideas on how to make the frontend code more scalable and give the community new ways of exploring environments!
+We are always looking for ideas on how to make the frontend code more scalable and give the community new and more intuitive ways of exploring environments!

+Here are some of the ways in which you can contribute:

-If you are interested in contributing to the core code we have some issues tagged with help-wanted which let you jump right in!
+1. We have some issues tagged with `help-wanted` and  `core` which let you jump right in!
+2. Read through the React components and suggest performance improvement ideas!

 ## Running the platform locally